Whiteknight/whiteknight.github.com/drafts/rosella_test_vector.md

     ok 3 - 7 + 8 = 15
     # You passed all 3 tests

-In the older-style tests, with `Rosella.Test.test`, you had many functions and a single shared data item, the `TestContext` object. `test_vector` is exactly the opposite: a single shared code item and a series of data points.
+In the older-style tests with `Rosella.Test.test`, you had many functions and a single shared data item, the `TestContext` object. `test_vector` is exactly the opposite: a single shared code item and a series of data points.
 Both have their uses in different types of situations, and now you have the option